-Project Cross-border cooperation added value (Final Report) Types of CBC added value Solutions to common problems Learning opportunities Critical mass Structure for further CBC • exchange experiences about local management Coast energy and decision making define and share a common strategy to foster sustainable exploitation of marine renewable energy. multi-level approach that connects different stakeholders helped in overcoming existing regulatory, environmental and social barriers by fostering mutual discussion to find a common interest and strategy.
-Crew sharing of experience at local and national level Ecoss The attraction of local and regional actors was achieved mainly through the Partners' participation to the different phases of the stakeholders' involvement Fairsea CBC key aspect GECO2 Each partner has given its original contribution, giving a significant added value to the whole project and expressing a good synthesis of its regional agriculture in the Adriatic region.
+Project Cross-border cooperation added value (Final Report) Types of CBC added value - Solutions to common problems Learning opportunities Critical mass Structure for further CBC exchange experiences about local management and decision making Coast energy define and share a common strategy to foster sustainable exploitation of marine renewable energy. multi-level approach that connects different stakeholders helped in overcoming existing regulatory, environmental and social barriers by fostering mutual discussion to find a common interest and strategy.
+Crew sharing of experience at local and national level DigLogs sharing of knowledge and information concerning the implemented pilot actions pilots contribute to three major areas of innovation, which all contribute to fostering multimodal services Ecoss The attraction of local and regional actors was achieved mainly through the Partners' participation to the different phases of the stakeholders' involvement Fairsea CBC key aspect GECO2 Each partner has given its original contribution, giving a significant added value to the whole project and expressing a good synthesis of its regional agriculture in the Adriatic region.
 GUTTA sharing specific technical know-how, CB cooperation led to a better awareness of the geographical peculiarities and transport needs of either side of the Adriatic.
-Joint secap some administrative delays occurred due to the post- pone signature of the partnership agreement joint plan for each target area was developed according to various stakeholders' shared methodology and capacity building/education.
-MoST CB cooperation allowed PPs to improve the research by adding different perspectives towards the saline intrusion problem and by comparing different study approaches.
-Prizefish shared marine resources of the Adriatic, thus only by cross border cooperation we can properly tackle any activity impacting on transboundary biological resources and environment Response common climate smart governance approaches towards adaptation actions Soundscape - Sushidrop the cooperation in this project allowed to evaluate how the progress of the drone technology may improve the information support to the National and Regional Administrations and to the fishermen and environmental protection associations.
-Standard + • 1 1 Beat Involvement of different target groups Blue Kep joint cooperation among partners sharing of the exchange of good practices among different education systems, to set the joint educational common international educational modules shared methodological evaluation standards.
-Blutourism system cross-border steering committee and a management board engagement of a large numbers of other local/regional actors Dory common knowledge exchange the best practices regarding sustainable methods, practices to reduce environmental impact of their activities.
+ICARUS creation of a network of authorities possibility to exchange experiences problems that each partner encountered were resolved together and with active participation exchange of knowledge and different experiences, gain insights in Best practice solutions by other partners, mutual interests/ communication/dialogue with different stakeholders, raising awareness in different transport sectors and among different institutions foster a dialogue among authorities and stakeholders of both territories, with the aim to establish joint best practices and benefit from a shared know-how exchange of knowledge and data on available transport options in each of the partner regions Joint secap some administrative delays occurred due to the post-pone signature of the partnership agreement joint plan for each target area was developed according to various stakeholders' shared methodology and capacity building/education.
+METRO a cross-border approach has been more effective in finding wider solutions with benefits for the whole programme area The network established by METRO made possible for involved PPs to share their knowledge and exchange their expertise, especially in a field such maritime transport, that has an international scope (no single Country can provide such a complex know how)